Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/README.md

 # Excel Barcode Scanner Guide
 Excel technique that allows you to quickly scan a barcode (or QR code) to find a row and manually input a value associated with that row.
 In our lab we are using this to scan plants and record measurements while in the greenhouse.
-You can download `example_spreadsheet.xlsx` for the Excel document used in the steps below.

 # Steps
 1. Obtain a barcode or QR code scanner which can be configured to add a custom suffix upon a scan.
 A lot of scanners have this functionality for carriage returns (`Enter`), but in our case we need it to be able to have `Tab` as the suffix.